eduNEXT/platform-plugin-forum-email-notifier/README.rst

 Deploying
 =========

-The email digest feature works by acumulating the notifications in a database table per user, per course and per digest frequency.
+The email digest feature accumulates the notifications in a database table per user, per course, and digest frequency.
 Then, a scheduled task is run to send the notifications to the users.

-As Open edX doesn't support celery beat for scheduled tasks, so we need to use another tool to run them.
+As Open edX doesn't support celery beat for scheduled tasks, we need to use another tool to run them.

-For tutor local installations we need to use cron to run the scheduled tasks.
+For tutor local installations we need to use `cron <https://en.wikipedia.org/wiki/Cron>` to run the scheduled tasks.

-An example of a cron job to run the scheduled tasks once every day at midnight:
+An example of a cron expression to run the scheduled tasks once every day at midnight:

 .. code-block::